 I thought it was an interesting question.
 Actually I wasn’t sure what to answer, which is why I was glad my turn came almost toward the end as we went around the group circle.
-Someone answered he wanted to be money, and another said “a pen,” while others came up with other creative, funny, wonderful ideas.
+Someone answered he wanted to be money, and another said “a pen,” while others came up with other creative and nice ideas.

 After pondering about it, I finally answered that I wish to be like salt.
 Salt has certain characteristic traits found in the kind of person I wish to become.
 And ever since that gathering, I’ve been able to learn more of the multiple uses of salt.